Consensys/sol-dbg/README.md

 # sol-dbg

-Small Solidity-level source debugger built around EthereumJS.
+[WIP] Small Solidity-level source debugger built around EthereumJS.
 This is largely inspired by the remix-debugger.
 The main difference is that its built to work with incomplete debugging information, and it uses the [solc-typed-ast](https://github.com/ConsenSys/solc-typed-ast) library for dealing with ASTs.

+Warning: This is still a work in progress, so expect bugs!

 Currently the debugger gets a trace from the EthereumJS VM, and for each step of the trace tries to compute: